 Overview

-This tutorial walks through the full development loop for a Cowboy Actor: scaffold a project, write a counter actor with thecowboy_sdk Python library, unit-test it off-chain, deploy it to a local devnet, and call it from the CLI.
+This tutorial walks through the full development loop for a Cowboy Actor: scaffold a project, write a counter actor with thecowboy_sdk Python library, unit-test it off-chain, deploy it to devnet, and call it from the CLI.

 What you’ll learn: